 All three of these platforms are offering a unique investing experience.
-They all offer commission-free trading with a small to no minimum account balances.
-What sets them apart from each other is the features of each app.
+They all offer commission-free trading with a small-to-no minimum account balances.
+What sets them apart from each other are the features of each app.

 M1 Finance has the best features for long term and dividend investors.